 What’s one thing the average consumer should know about genetics?

-Genetics provides a context for understanding your risk of disease, which also depends heavily on your lifestyle and your life history.
+Genetics provides a context for understanding your risk of disease.
+Your risk also depends heavily on your lifestyle and your life history.
 In this sense, genetics simply provides a baseline that’s modified by all the other things going on in your life.